 As for the color variety, that space gem easily bypasses diamonds in it: since most of these precious stones are synthesized in the laboratory, the colors of the mineral surprise even the most experienced connoisseurs.
 In general, moissanites are divided into three color categories:

 - With a slight shade (grades J, K)

-Transparent colorless moissanites vintage rings are practically indistinguishable from real diamonds.
+Transparent colorless moissanites vintage rings are practically indistinguishable from natural diamonds.
 And in their other modifications, they are especially appreciated in yellow, green and especially rare blue shades.

 The cleanest are artificial synthetic gemstones, as they are created in a human-controlled process, so the presence of inclusions is minimized.
 And the best purity is with moissanite.

 - The refractive index is 0.55 higher than that of a diamond, that is, this mineral sparkles 25% more than diamond.

 - The play of light, the so-called dispersion index of moissanite is also more than two times higher than that of a diamond.

 - The purity of moissanite is higher - different impurities may be present in the diamond.

 - The hardness of the two precious minerals is virtually the same.

 What Are the Key Benefits of Buying Moissanites?